Tapetum lucidum: Usage

+In photography

+Traditionally, it has been difficult to take retinal images of animals with a tapetum lucidum because ophthalmoscopy devices designed for humans rely on a high level of on-axis illumination.
+This kind of illumination causes backscatter when it interacts with the tapetum.
+New devices with variable illumination can make this possible, however.

 Pathology

 In dogs, certain drugs are known to disturb the precise organization of the crystals of the tapetum lucidum, thus compromising the dog's ability to see in low light.
 These drugs include ethambutol, macrolide antibiotics, dithizone, antimalarial medications, some receptor H2-antagonists, and cardiovascular agents.
 The disturbance "is attributed to the chelating action which removes zinc from the tapetal cells."